What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 So how much time a pregnant woman has to bear this problem.

-After stopping breastfeeding the hormonal level return to the normal level stopping more problems with teeth.
+After stopping breastfeeding the hormonal level returns to the normal level stopping more problems with teeth.

 Then how can a pregnant woman or up to breastfeeding, have to care for their gums?